-Is there a difference between roads and streets?
+The difference between roads and streets is often overlooked but important in creating livable cities.
 Listen to any Bruce Springsteen song and you’ll probably hear a reference to “the street”.
 This is often accompanied by stanzas about how he spent a summer building a ’72 Challenger from scratch or found spiritual salvation in the hum of an inline V6.
 While Springsteen uses “streets” and “roads” interchangeably, the terms are often confused by planners and engineers as well.
 Here’s the difference:

 - Exists separately from neighborhoods, civic engagement, and anything else that doesn’t fit into a traffic model.
 A line on a map without context to its surroundings.

 - Efficient, but fragile.
 Its primary purpose is to move traffic like a pipe moves water.
 A small disruption can lead to complete failure.

 - Very serious business.
 Measured by delay, congestion, level of service.